atlassian/react-beautiful-dnd/README.md

 - using connected-components with memoization to ensure the only components that render are the ones that need to - thanks [react-redux](https://github.com/reactjs/react-redux), [reselect](https://github.com/reactjs/reselect) and [memoize-one](https://github.com/alexreardon/memoize-one)
 - all movements are throttled with a [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) - thanks [raf-schd](https://github.com/alexreardon/raf-schd)
 - memoization is used all over the place - thanks [memoize-one](https://github.com/alexreardon/memoize-one)
-- conditionally disabling [`pointer-events`](https://developer.mozilla.org/en/docs/Web/CSS/pointer-events) on `Draggable`s while dragging to prevent the browser needing to do redundant work
+- conditionally disabling [`pointer-events`](https://developer.mozilla.org/en/docs/Web/CSS/pointer-events) on `Draggable`s while dragging to prevent the browser needing to do redundant work - you can read more about the technique [here](https://www.thecssninja.com/css/pointer-events-60fps)
+- Non primary animations are done on the GPU

 | Minimal browser paints | Minimal React updates |
 |------------------------|-----------------------|